Mieridduryn: Classification

 Two main classifications were done on this creature, and the two found different results.
 One study found that this animal forms a monophyletic group with radiodonts and the deuteropods.
-The other, best supported study instead found this animal to be a late surviving opabiniid.
-The true classification of this animal however is still being debated.
-This does show though that the overall morphology of the opabiniids was around far longer than what was once thought.
+The other, better supported study instead found this animal to be a late surviving opabiniid.
+The true classification of this animal however is still being debated, though this taxon does show that the opabiniid bauplan was around far longer than what was originally thought.